Iran, U.S. Swap Prisoners Under Doha-Brokered Deal

-TEHRAN/DOHA, Sept 19 (NNN-IRNA/QNA) – Iran and the United States, yesterday, conducted a much-anticipated prisoner swap, each releasing five detainees, Iranian and Qatari media reported.
+(MENAFN- Famagusta Gazette) Iran and the United States on Monday conducted a much-anticipated prisoner swap, each releasing five detainees, Iranian and Qatari media reported.

-Two released Iranians arrived in the Qatari capital, Doha, yesterday, while three others were released in the U.S. under the deal brokered by Doha, Mizan news agency of Iran judiciary, reported.
+Two released Iranians arrived in the Qatari capital Doha on Monday while three others were released in the United States under the deal brokered by Doha, the Mizan news agency of Iran's judiciary reported.

-Iran's Foreign Ministry Spokesman, Nassar Kanaani, said earlier yesterday that, two released Iranians would return to Iran after their releases, one would travel to a third country, where his family is living, and two others would remain in the United States, where they had been living before their imprisonment.
+Iran's Foreign Ministry Spokesman Nassar Kanaani said earlier Monday that two released Iranians would return to Iran after their releases, one would travel to a third country where his family is living, and two others would remain in the United States, where they had been living before their imprisonment.

-Also yesterday, Governor of the Central Bank of Iran, Mohammad Reza Farzin said, Iranian assets previously frozen in South Korean banks, amounting to around 5.94 billion U.S. dollars, have been transferred to six Iranian accounts in two Qatari banks, under the swap deal.– NNN-IRNA/QNA
+Also on Monday, Governor of the Central Bank of Iran Mohammad Reza Farzin said the Iranian assets previously frozen in South Korean banks, amounting to around 5.94 billion U.S. dollars, have been transferred to six Iranian accounts in two Qatari banks under the swap deal. ■ Author

 Legal Disclaimer: